SkygearIO/skygear-doc/content/ios/getting-started.md

 pod "SKYKit"
 ```

-2. Run `pod install` in your terminal
+2. Run `pod install` in your terminal.
 3. It's done!
 You now have installed Skygear SDK in your app.

 #### For Swift Projects